 Vanessa has a keen interest in learning disabilities stemming from her son's severe dyslexia (now a UH Manoa graduate in Creative Media).
 From her son's dyslexia, she has come to the philosophy that although reading is important, the more fundamental skill is crtitical & logical thinking.
 There are digital substitutes for the ability to read, but none for critical & logical thinking.

-Vanessa's daughter (a UH Manoa graduate in English and an Ada's Developers Academy graduate) is a software development engineer in Seattle.
+Vanessa's daughter (a UH Manoa graduate in English and a graduate of Ada's Developers Academy in Seatle) is a software development engineer in Seattle.